The Athenian Mercury: Satire

 A comical representation of the Athenian Society written by Elkanah Settle, published in 1693 and titled The New Athenian Comedy, satirizes the mythical members of the Athenian Society and plays fun at the premises of the Athenian Mercury.

 Historiographical approach

 The Athenian Mercury is approached by most scholars in the context of Dunton's life.
 Additionally, analysis of the questions in the Athenian Mercury has been focused on the political and scientific content portrayed by the authors.
 Though this approach is useful, the Athenian Mercury can also be analysed in the context of gender representation due to the number of questions about courtship and gender relations.
 Helen Berry, in her book Gender, Society and Print Culture in Late-Stuart England: The Cultural World of the Athenian Mercury, focuses more on the 30% of questions that are directly related to gender issues, a subject first broached by Kathryn Shevelow in Women and Print Culture: The Construction of Femininity in the Early Periodical.

+The most recent work on the Athenian Mercury is "I Humbly Beg Your Speedy Answer: Letters on Love & Marriage from the World's First Personal Advice Column, edited by Mary Beth Norton and published in 2025 by Princeton University Press.